nickrosh/Tech_Notes/Machine Learning/ML Engineering/Distributed Training.md

 *Tensor Parallelism* is another approach, which observes that there is nothing special about matrix multiplication that requires the whole matrix to be on one GPU.
 You can distribute the matrix itself over multiple GPUs.
 The main building block of any [Transformer](../Deep%20Learning/Transformers.md) is a fully connected [linear layer](../Deep%20Learning/Neural%20Networks.md) followed by a nonlinear [Activation Function](../Deep%20Learning/Activation%20Functions.md) GeLU.
 We can write the dot product part of it as
 $$Y = \text{GeLU}(XA)$$
 where X and Y are the input and output vectors, and A is the weight matrix.
-If we look at the computation in matrix form, it's easy to see how the matrix multiplcation can be split between multiple GPUs:
+If we look at the computation in matrix form, it's easy to see how the matrix multiplication can be split between multiple GPUs:

 ![](../../Attachments/Pasted%20image%2020230310151713.png)